AfafSaedabdlrahman/procurement-Assistant/app/readme.md

 ## Guide to use the chatbot

-You can ask any question related to the dataset. the limit is only your imagination!
+Feel free to ask any questions related to the dataset.
+I have provided the "User_Queries_Test" file, which contains various use case queries.
+You can test your questions with it.

 [Dataset Details](../dataset.md)